seshrs/wolverine-search/ws/README.md

 7. Navigate to the folder `/vagrant/ws`.
 These are the files that actually run the Wolverine Search website.
 8. Type `make init`.
 When prompted, type `yes`.
 9. Type `exit` to exit the virtual machine.
-10. Visit `www.ws.dev` in your browser.
+10. Visit `www.ws.local` in your browser.
 You are now running a copy of Wolverine Search on your local machine!

 ### Switch off the VM when not in use
-When you're done developing, type `vagrant halt` in your commandline interface to switch off the virtual machine.
+When you're done developing, type `vagrant halt` in your command-line interface to switch off the virtual machine.
 When you want to begin developing again, type `vagrant up` to switch it back on.

 ---